Absence of Intrinsic Factor

 Who to see?
 The gastroenterologist evaluates how the stomach functions, and the hematologist studies the effect on the blood.
 If fatigue and tingling persist, it is a good idea to discuss it with a professional for an appropriate evaluation.

-Specialties that treat absence of intrinsic factor
+Data on 23 doctors who treat absence of intrinsic factor

 Treatment by city